 ABSTRACT

 Globally rare pitch pine (Pinus rigida Miller) is thought to depend on intermittent fire, which encourages reproduction and niche preservation.
 At Mt.
 Desert Island in Acadia National Park (ME, USA) a stand-replacing conflagration enveloped a portion of the island in 1947; since then there has been no recurrence of fire.
 Other populations on the island have been unaffected by fire disturbance for over one hundred and twenty years.
 Fire history has been shown to influence plant form and functioning, yet these impacts are not well quantified for pitch pine in relation to other factors such as elevation and topography, known to impact traits of this species.
-We studied the impact of fire history, elevation and topography (including slope and aspect) on traits of pitch pine individuals across gradients at Mt.
-Desert Island dividing four separate stands including growth, stand density, photosynthetic water use efficiency, foliar nutrients and soil water retention.
+We studied pitch pine resistance in the absence of fire under the influence of elevation and topography (including slope and aspect).
+This was achieved based on examining traits of individual trees in four separate stands.
+Significant differences were found in growth, stand density, photosynthetic water use efficiency, foliar nutrients and soil water retention.
 Elevation was found to have a greater influence on measured traits; trees at higher elevation displayed greater water use efficiency, indicating a preference for stress resistance over growth.
 At lower elevation, trees exhibited greater capacity for growth and stand density due to more favorable conditions, including greater soil moisture retention.
 Our insights provide a means to a better understanding of how to promote pitch pine persistence in communities, at varying elevation and topography, where fire is absent, which dot the northeastern and mid-Atlantic U.S. coast.

 INTRODUCTION